-7.4.6 Overcurrent and Short-Circuit Protection
+7.4.7 Overcurrent and Short-Circuit Protection

-The TPS61187 has a pulse-by-pulse over-current limit of 2 A (minimum).
+The TPS61183 has a pulse-by-pulse over-current limit of 2 A (minimum).
 The PWM switch turns off when the inductor current reaches this current threshold.
 The PWM switch remains off until the beginning of the next switching cycle.
-This protects the device and external components during on overload conditions.
+This protects the deviceand external components during on overload conditions.
 When there is a sustained overcurrent condition, the device turns off and requires a POR or EN pin toggling to restart.
 Under severe overload and/or short-circuit conditions, the boost output voltage can be pulled below the required regulated voltage to keep all of the white LEDs operating.
-Under these conditions, the current flows directly from input to output through the inductor and schottky diode.
-To protect the TPS61187, the device shuts down immediately.
+Under this condition, the current flows directly from input to output through the inductor and Schottky diode.
+To protect the TPS61183, the device shuts down immediately.
 The device restarts after input POR or EN pin toggling.

-7.4.7 Thermal Protection
+7.4.8 Thermal Protection

-When the junction temperature of the TPS61187 is over 150°C, the thermal protection circuit is triggered and shuts down the device immediately.
+When the junction temperature of the TPS61183 device is over 150°C, the thermal protection circuit is triggered and shuts down the device immediately.
 Only a POR or EN pin toggling clears the protection and restarts the device.